 With that, I think every mom of girls out there needs to get her hands on Darlene’s book, Raising Great Girls!
 In it, she vulnerably shares her wisdom learned through experience and lessons gained through the lens of hindsight with the hope that every mom who reads it walks away strengthened in her position.
 I don’t know about you, but I’ve found the perfect source of encouragement for every girl mom in my life!

-As we continue to celebrate the release of Raising Great Girls here at The Grit and Grace Project, we’re thrilled to share a free chapter with you!
+As we continue to celebrate the release of Raising Great Girls here at Grit and Grace Life, we’re thrilled to share a free chapter with you!

 Take a peek at this free chapter and enjoy!